Shaga-Matula/Shotokan-Karate/README.md

     4. [User Stories](#user-stories)
     5. [Design](#design)

 ## MVP

 * An MVP, or Minimum Viable Product, is a product development technique that involves creating a new product with just enough features to satisfy initial customers.
 The idea is to get the product to the market quickly, gather feedback, and improve it based on that feedback.
 The goal is to achieve a desirable product/market fit or determine if the product is non-viable.
 An MVP is a basic version of a new product with minimum essential features to satisfy the initial customers.
 It allows the team to gather the maximum amount of authentic learning about customers with little effort.

 ## Project Goals (MVP)

-* Create a user-friendly website that provides a high-quality user experience.
+* Create a user-friendly MVP that provides a high-quality user experience.
 This includes implementing best practices for website design and development.
-By focusing on intuitive navigation, clear content presentation, and responsive design, I aim to ensure that users have a positive and enjoyable experience while interacting with the website.
+By focusing on intuitive navigation, clear content presentation, and responsive design, to ensure that users have a positive and enjoyable experience while interacting with the website.
 * Develop a form that effectively handles initial inquiries to the website.
 This form will be designed to capture relevant information from users and provide a seamless experience for submitting inquiries.
 By implementing HTML and CSS techniques, I will create a visually appealing and user-friendly form that encourages users to engage with the website.
 * Utilize Agile methodology to organize the project, specifically by employing methods such as milestones (epics), and user stories.
 This approach will enable effective project management, allowing me to break down the project into manageable tasks and prioritize them based on user needs and project objectives.
-By using Agile, I can ensure a collaborative and iterative development process that aligns with the dynamic nature of the project.
 * Improve website performance: This goal involves optimizing the website's speed and responsiveness to improve the user experience.
 By implementing best practices for website performance, such as optimizing images, reducing HTTP requests, and minifying code, I aim to ensure that users have a fast and seamless experience while interacting with the website.
 * Enhance website security: This goal involves implementing security measures to protect user data and prevent hacking or other security breaches.
 By following best practices for website security, I aim to ensure that user data is secure and protected from potential threats.
 * Increase website traffic: This goal involves implementing SEO strategies (Search Engine Optimization) and other marketing techniques to attract more visitors to the website.
 By following best practices for SEO such as using relevant keywords, creating high-quality content, I aim to increase the website's visibility and attract more visitors.
-Improve website accessibility: This goal involves making the website more accessible to users with disabilities, such as by adding alt text to images and ensuring that the website is compatible with screen readers
-* By following best practices for website accessibility, such as using semantic HTML, providing alternative text for images, and using ARIA attributes, we aim to ensure that all users can access and use the website.
+* Improve website accessibility: This goal involves making the website more accessible to users with disabilities, such as by adding alt text to images and ensuring that the website is compatible with screen readers.
+By following best practices for website accessibility, such as using semantic HTML, providing alternative text for images, and using ARIA attributes, we aim to ensure that all users can access and use the website.
 * Enhance website design: This goal involves improving the overall look and feel of the website to make it more visually appealing and engaging for users.
-By following best practices for website design, such as using a consistent color scheme, using whitespace effectively, and using high-quality images, we aim to create a website that is visually appealing and engaging for users.
+By following best practices for website design, such as using a consistent color scheme, using whitespace effectively, and using high-quality images, I will aim to create a website that is visually appealing and engaging for users.

 # User experience
 <hr style="border:1px solid white">